-Until the recent Open Electricity Market (OEM) initiative in Singapore, electricity supply was never something anyone had to give much thought to.
+Until the Open Electricity Market (OEM) initiative in Singapore — launched in Nov 2018 — electricity supply was never something Singaporeans had to give much thought to.
 Singapore Powers (SP Group) was the only electricity retailer around, supplying juice to all households in Singapore.

-But that’s old news now: ever since the official launch of the OEM on 1 Nov 2018, there are as many as 12 electricity retailers fighting for a slice of the power pie.
+But that’s old news now: ever since the official launch of the OEM, there are as many as 12 electricity retailers fighting for a slice of the power pie.
 Now?
 Only 9 electricity retailers are left.

 All households already have the option to switch from SP to another electricity retailer.
-If you’re too lazy to care, don’t worry – you’ll just continue getting your supply from SP (albeit at the more expensive electricity tariff rate).
+If you’re too lazy to care, you’ll just continue getting your supply from SP (albeit at the more expensive electricity tariff rate).

 But what about the rest of us penny-pinching Singaporeans?
 Will this affect the cost of electricity in Singapore?
 How do I make the switch?